About Us

 Meredith Potter

-Communications and Strategic Engagements Lead
+Policy, Communications, and Strategic Engagements Lead

 Natalie Bosse

-Natalie Bosse manages communications, media, and strategic engagements, including with the Executive and Legislative branches of the federal government.
+Natalie Bosse leads ASF's advocacy, communications, media, and strategic engagements, including with the Executive and Legislative branches of the federal government.
 Prior to ASF, she led the public affairs and communication team for the Chief Digital and Artificial Intelligence Office (CDAO) for the Department of Defense (DoD).
 Previously, she served as a program management specialist for the Defense Digital Service (DDS), where she supported communications and recruitment.
 Prior to DDS, she served as Special Assistant to the Deputy Under Secretary of the Army, where she supported various complex policy goals set by the Secretary of the Army, including Army modernization, HQDA reorganization, and the Army Cloud Plan.
 She was awarded the Distinguished Public Service Medal by the Secretary of the Army.
 She earned her BA in Political Science from the University of Georgia.

 Julia Senkfor